 I’ve been fortunate to have a very diverse professional career.
 I am a retired military officer, retired corporate executive, and a retired teacher and administrator in public schools.
 Currently, I have served on the Board of Education for the Lodi Unified School District (LUSD) since 2010.
 I believe my experiences have given me a unique insight into the problems we face in public education and possible solutions to many of those problems.

-My single page resume is available by clicking on the “Resume” button on the right.
 Below, I have expanded on that information as it pertains to public education.
-I have provide additional links on the right for more information.
+I have provided additional links on the right for more information.

 After going back to school to get my teaching credential, I started teaching full time in 2005 for the Lodi Unified School District, the same district I graduated from in 1970.